 The resulting cecotrope is a condensed, nutrient & microbe rich dropping that the rabbit will eat.
-I know it seems really disgusting, but your rabbit definitely does not think so!
+I know it seems really disgusting, but your rabbit does not think so!
 Rabbits that do not eat their cecotropes can eventually become malnourished.
 You will likely not notice her munching on her droppings as they tend to eat them immediately as they excrete them.
-You might see your rabbit reaching under like he is cleaning himself, but will come up chewing something.
+You might see your rabbit reaching underneath himself like he is grooming, but will come up chewing something.
 Cecotropes are soft, shiny & dark in color; clustered together like blackberries.
 They also smell considerably more than the fecal pellets!

-No droppings – if your rabbit stops producing droppings of any kind, her digestive system may have stopped processing food either because it is clogged or infected.
-This is a life threatening emergency!
+If your rabbit stops producing droppings of any kind, her digestive system may have stopped processing food either because it is clogged or infected.
+This is a life-threatening emergency!
 You should seek immediate veterinary care!
 For more information on GI Stasis in rabbits, click here

-Strange shapes – fecal pellets should be round & fairly uniform in size (about the size of a pea).
-If your rabbit’s poop is suddenly small, misshapen or really hard it usually means he is not getting enough fiber in his diet.
+Fecal pellets should be round & fairly uniform in size (about the size of a pea).
+If your rabbit’s poop is suddenly small, misshapen, or really hard it usually means he is not getting enough fiber in his diet.
 Make sure unlimited hay is available and plenty of cool, fresh water

-String of poop – especially common in long haired rabbits, if they ingest too much fur, the fecal pellets can occasionally come out strung together like a necklace.
-Finding an occasional string isn’t concerning when keeping long haired rabbits (especially during a shedding period).
+Especially common in long-haired rabbits, if they ingest too much fur, the fecal pellets can occasionally come out strung together like a necklace.
+Finding an occasional string isn’t concerning when keeping long-haired rabbits (especially during a shedding period).
 If you find more than one a week, you should step up your grooming schedule.

-Excess cecotropes – in a healthy, adult rabbit, you likely won’t see many cecotropes because they eat them as they come out.
+In a healthy, adult rabbit, you likely won’t see many cecotropes because they eat them as they come out.
 A diet too high in carbs or sugar can upset the balance in the caecum and cause your bunny to produce too many.
 This is usually the result of offering unlimited pellets or too many treats.
 Not only should you take this as your cue that something is amiss with your rabbit’s diet, but from a sanitary standpoint you don’t want excess cecotropes around.
 They usually end up smooshed onto the floor or stuck to your rabbit’s fur – yuck!
-It is totally normal to find them from time to time, but it shouldn’t be the norm. click here for tips on feeding your rabbit
+It is totally normal to find them from time to time, but it shouldn’t be a regular occurrence. click here for tips on feeding your rabbit

-Runny cecotropes – ideally, they should be soft, but not runny, and bunched together like a blackberry.
+Ideally, they should be soft, but not runny, and bunched together like a blackberry.
 Runny or mushy cecotropes are usually caused by not enough fiber in the diet.
 Offer hay in unlimited amounts.
 Each rabbit should eat a bundle about the size of their body each day.
 You can try limiting the treats & pellets to encourage them to eat more hay.
 When the cecotropes are runny it could also be a sign your rabbit is sick or in pain.
 When the rabbit is under stress from illness, a normal physiological response is the slowing of the GI tract.
-Common issues to look for would be: urinary tract issues, respiratory infections or dental problem (click here to read about caring for rabbit teeth)
+Common issues to look for would be: urinary tract issues, respiratory infections, or dental problems (click here to read about caring for rabbit teeth)

-Diarrhea – actual diarrhea (watery feces with no normal stools being produced) is pretty rare in rabbits.
+Actual diarrhea (watery feces with no normal stools being produced) is pretty rare in rabbits.
 It can be a sign of internal parasites like coccidia or tapeworms.
 In baby rabbits, diarrhea can occur when they have been weaned too early from their mom (before 8 weeks).
 Nursing provides natural antibodies they need to protect them from parasites.
-Especially in babies, but really for any rabbit, this is a life threatening emergency.
+Especially in babies, but really for any rabbit, this is a life-threatening emergency.
 As soon as diarrhea is discovered you should take your bunny to the vet.
-Even waiting a couple hours could be disastrous.
+Even waiting a couple of hours could be disastrous.

 What to do with all this poop

 Chicken manure, for example, needs to be composted & aged for at least 6 months before applying to a garden.
 That means having to tend a compost heap for 6 months before reaping any benefits.
-Rabbit manure can literally be taken from the cage and sprinkled right on the garden.
-Another awesome benefit with rabbit poop is that as the pellets breaks down, it continues to improve the soil structure & provide plant nutrition, so it acts like a time release fertilizer!
+Rabbit manure can literally be taken from the cage and sprinkled right in the garden.
+Another awesome benefit of rabbit poop is that as the pellets break down, it continues to improve the soil structure & provide plant nutrition, so it acts like a time-release fertilizer!
 Click here to read more about composting for your garden